simonjsaunders/RosettaCode/README.md

 This repository contains example code submitted to Rosetta Code by Simon J. Saunders (user name simonjsaunders).
-Here you will find example programs written in C, C++, Java, Prolog and Rust.
-For the most part they are designed to solve a specific task and aren't necessarily reusable.
+Here you will find example programs written in C, C++, Java, Prolog, Rust and Swift.
 There is a sub-directory containing the source code for each task.
 The library sub-directory contains code shared by two or more tasks.